unicode-org/message-format-wg/spec/registry.md

 Functions not defined by any version of this specification SHOULD use an implementation-defined or user-defined _namespace_.

-Implementations MAY implement additional _options_ not defined here for **standard** and **optional** functions.
+Implementations MAY implement additional _options_ not defined by any version of this specification for **standard** and **optional** functions.
 Such _options_ MUST use an implementation-specific _namespace_.